Wedding Information and Frequently Asked Questions

 - Microphones - If possible, a lapel mic is preferred so that Rabbi Sarah can be hands-free during the ceremony.
 An additional handheld mic or standing mic can be used for the 7 Blessing readers or additional readers during the ceremony.

-- 7 Wedding Blessings - At the time in the ceremony, Rabbi Sarah will invite all 7 Blessing participants to come under the chuppah to offer the blessings.
-If they are standing during the ceremony they will come under the chuppah from where they are standing - or come up from their seats.
+- 7 Wedding Blessings - At the time in the ceremony, Rabbi Sarah will invite all 7 Blessing participants to come up to offer the blessings.
 Rabbi Sarah will provide a copy of the readings for them to use.
 Please notify participants in advance what they are reading and what number reader they are.
 Once 7 Blessings are complete Rabbi Sarah will thank them and they will return to their positions or their seats.
 Option to use a standing mic or handheld mic for readers.
-Readers may hold the cup of wine as they reach read their blessing.
 May have more than one reader for each blessing.
 Other options: to have a standing microphone placed in from or to the side of the chuppah for readers to go up to.

 - Sides for the Wedding Couple - In a Jewish Wedding the groom is on the left and the bride is on the right (when facing the chuppah) which is different from most weddings in movies and most Christian weddings.
 However, it is up to the couple where they would like to stand during the ceremony.